-Note that the first column in Fig.~\ref{fig:gapsym2} corresponds to the singlet gaps in the spin basis (up to an overall sign), while the triplet gaps in the spin basis more closely resemble the odd-parity gaps in the band basis.
+Note that the first column in Fig.~\ref{fig:gapsymfull}, namely $\Tilde{\Delta}_{\boldsymbol{k}}$, is similar to the singlet gaps in the spin basis, while the triplet gaps in the spin basis more closely resemble the odd-parity gaps in the band basis.
 We summarize the comparison between band basis and spin basis in Table \ref{tab:gapspinbasis}.